Registration is only possible using the on-line registration form. Registration is conditional until you have paid the

 [See Cancellation rules]

-Currently the Summer School is not able to grant credits.
+Currently the Summer School cannot grant credits.
+It is organized by FORS, a foundation that does not grant any degrees.
 However many students were able to obtain credits for attending Summer School workshops at their home institution, i.e. the home institution agreed of one or two workshops, and granted credits for it.

-If you consider using Summer School workshops to obtain credits (ECTS), you will have to investigate at your home institution to find out whether they recognize the Summer School, how many credits can be earned for a workshop/course with roughly
+If you consider using Summer School workshops to obtain credits (ECTS), you will have to investigate at your home institution (contact the person/institute responsible for your degree) to find out whether they recognize the Summer School, how many credits can be earned from a workshop/course with roughly

 35 hours of teaching, no graded work and no exams.

 (We only deliver a Certificate of attendance, i.e. we certify your

 Make sure to investigate this matter before registering, if this